HIRWA13/Gym-Git-Exercise-Solutions/README.md

 ## what is git stash?

-git shash is a command that allows you to save changes that you don't want to commit immediately.
+git stash is a command that allows you to save changes that you don't want to commit immediately.
 It takes the dirty state of your working directory — that is, your modified tracked files and staged changes — and saves it on a stack of unfinished changes that you can reapply at any time.

 ```bash